UpGado/upgado.github.io/_posts/2018-08-16-simulink-model-bathtub.md

 ** Maths and Physics **

-Next, we model the processes through which the key parts interact.
-The water tap provides the bathtub with water at a specific rate.
+Next, we model the two processes through which the parts interact.
+Firstly, The water tap provides the bathtub with water at a specific rate.
 To determine this rate, we assume that the water tap works in a linear fashion: the water output varies linearly with the output knob rotation.
 Moreover, we assume that the maximum water output depends on the temperature the tap is set to (i.e: the tap has provide different amounts of "hot" and "cold" water).
 If this mixing happens in a linear fashion (which it should because it's just a valve), the maximum water output rate at the current temperature can be calculated by linear interpolation, which is the complex-looking part of the otherwise-simple formula:

 $$ WO(t) = P.O(t) * [ (1 - P.TC(t)) * (P.HO) + (P.TC) * (P.CO)] $$

+Second is the water drain problem, which is quite simple if we consider the bathtub as an open system.
+Total mass is conserved and total energy of the water is conserved.
+When an amount of water drains out of the bathtub, its gravitational potential energy is converted into kinetic energy.

+$$ GPE = KE $$
+$$ mgh = 0.5mv^2 $$
+$$ 2gh = v^2 $$
+$$ v = sqrt(2gh) $$

 # "Coding" in Simulink
 First, I chose Simulink as the platform to define and simulate this system.
 I chose it mainly because I wanted to learn to use it.
 It also fits nicely with Matlab, which I use on a daily basis.
 So, it is kind of an arbitary choice.
 If there is another software you recommend me to use, let me know!